Ousmanerabi/Template_code_library/README.md

 The values Q1 (25th percentile), Q2 (50th percentile or median), and Q3 (75th percentile) are used to separate the data into these four segments.

+The `group_by` function: see Mean ± 3 standard deviations

+The 'arrange' function sorts the data by health facility (hf) and year.

+The `summarise` function: see Mean ± 3 standard deviations

+The `quantile` function produces sample quantiles corresponding to the given probabilities.

 ```r
 df_stats_iqr <- df %>%